 2021 ANNA National Symposium

-Source: Chandler J, Khanna S, Mansur A. Prevalence of intradialytic hypotension (IDH) across Crit-Line profiles in the acute setting: A retrospective data analysis.
+Source: Senyitko L. COVID-19 in the inpatient setting.
 Abstract of a poster presented at the virtual 2021 American Nephrology Nurses Association National Symposium, May 2-5, 2021.